Closing a Letter: Your Guide to Perfect Sign-Offs

 Punctuation and Formatting Made Simple

 Many closing mistakes have nothing to do with tone.
-They’re mechanical.
+They’re formatting errors.

 Sincerely,